 The third grade reading program uses a combination of phonetic-based instruction and a sight word program.
 Reading is taught in a whole-group, small group or one-to-one setting.
 Phonics is taught through the Lindamood-Bell program and the SPIRE program.
 The SRA basic reading series, Scott-Foresman My Sidewalks on Reading Street, and novel studies are used in reading instruction.
 Third grade is the year when the students begin to make the transition from learning to read into reading to learn.
 All students receive reading fluency training with a reading specialist.

 Third graders will be introduced to cursive writing through the Handwriting Without Tears program.
-The use of cursive is incorporated into the students’ daily writing.

 The third graders will learn about communities past, present, and future.
 They will complete a unit of study on the community of Dallas and its history and will also participate in a biography research project.